Jae7777/Jae7777/README.md

 # Hello, I'm Justin o/

-I'm working on an exciting project about to launch soon.
-I plan on making it open source once it's on its feet.
-Stay on the lookout ^^
+a big project is on its way to launch o.o

+stay tuned

 Profiles:
 - 🔗[Personal](https://flatlined.gg/)